Mistakes to Avoid When Buying Term Life Insurance

 Mistake #2: Waiting Too Long to Buy a Policy

-The longer you wait to buy term life insurance the more consequences you face.
-If you wait until the lasts minute, then you could leave your family financially vulnerable if something were to happen to you.
+The longer you wait to buy term life insurance, the more consequences you face.
+If you wait until the last minute, then you could leave your family financially vulnerable if something were to happen to you.
 Instead of waiting, you should act now so that you can benefit from having lower premiums.
 Generally, premiums increase as you get older because you’re more at risk for health issues.

-A common misconception is that people think they should wait to buy term life insurance until they are debt free.
-However, that is when your family is at their most vulnerable because when you’re debt free you begin to think that you don’t need life insurance.
+A common misconception is that people think they should wait to buy term life insurance until they are debt-free.
+However, that is when your family is at their most vulnerable, because when you’re debt-free, you begin to think that you don’t need life insurance.
 Everyone needs life insurance.

 Mistake #3: Not Getting a Long Enough Term